jn-sena/sekai/README.md

 $ npm i
 ```

-* Create a file named `tokens.json` in the directory and fill in like this.
+* Create a file named `tokens.json` in the directory and fill in like following.
 * You can download the `firebaseCredentials` from Firebase as a JSON file.

 ```json